 The council welcomes active participation by members of the public.
 The procedures followed at some meetings, such as Planning and Licensing committees, are governed by legislation, but it is usually possible for members of the public to speak either for or against an application.
 At other meetings, such as full Council, it is possible for members of the public to ask councillors questions and present petitions, and members of the public frequently give evidence at the council's scrutiny committees.

 If you would like to know more about attending a particular meeting, please contact the Democratic Services team at firstname.lastname@example.org .

 The council has tried to ensure that there are opportunities for members of the public to ask questions and get involved in decision making in the borough.
 There are standing items on all scrutiny committee agendas for members of the public to ask questions about any item on the agenda and when the Executive are considering a recommended course of action, the Chair will ask the members of the public present if they have any questions on the item before the Executive reaches a final decision, but the main opportunity for members of the public to ask questions is at an ordinary meeting of full Council.

-At scrutiny committees members of the public may ask one question on any matter in relation to which the Council has powers or duties or which affects the borough and one supplementary question, arising directly out of the original question or the councillor's reply.
+At scrutiny committees members of the public may ask one question relating to any subject on the meeting agenda and one supplementary question, arising directly out of the original question or the councillor's reply.